 The learning, pedagogical and technical resources of this course are available on or easily accessible from the e-learning platform where the training takes place.
-The trainee's work is based on ICTs and on the interaction with digital learning resources, specifically designed for online learning of PLNM.
+The learner's work is based on ICTs and on the interaction with digital learning resources, specifically designed for online learning of Portuguese as a non-native language.